Saskatchewan Roughriders: Kent Austin era (1987–1993)

-Before the 1987 season started, after almost a decade out of the playoffs and poor attendance saddling the team, the Roughriders felt it was necessary to conduct a telethon to keep the team afloat; Roughriders management privately knew the Montreal Alouettes were almost certainly going to fold before the season got underway (Montreal would not return for nearly a decade), and the Riders were determined not to let the same fate befall them.
-The province-wide "Save the Roughriders" telethon was a success in that the team sold enough tickets to keep the team in operation.
+Before the 1987 season started, after almost a decade out of the playoffs and poor attendance saddling the team, the Roughriders felt it was necessary to conduct a telethon to keep the team afloat.
+Roughriders management privately knew the Montreal Alouettes were on the brink of folding before the season got underway and were determined not to let the same fate befall them (as it turned out, the Alouettes shut down a day before the season opener and would not return for nearly a decade).
+The province-wide "Save the Roughriders" telethon was a success; the team sold enough tickets to stay in business.
 Also in 1986, team executive Tom Shepherd founded the group "Friends of the Riders" to run an annual Touchdown Lottery to further bolster the club's finances.
 Originally conceived as a one-time fundraiser, it raised almost $22.6 million during its run and operated for 33 years.
 By the time the lottery was discontinued with Shepherd's retirement in 2019, the club's financial situation had long been stabilized.

 After a carousel of head coaches since John Payne's departure in 1977, the Roughriders hired John Gregory after the 1986 season.
 Gregory took over a team that had missed the playoffs for ten consecutive seasons.
 In Gregory's first season as Saskatchewan's head coach, the Roughriders finished 5–12.
 Gregory then led the Riders to an 11–7 record in 1988 and a playoff berth.
 He won the Annis Stukus Trophy as the league's coach of the year.
-The 2nd-place finish in 1988 finally ended the franchise's 11-year playoff drought, the longest in CFL history.
-However, the Roughriders had to settle for second place because the Eskimos who had an identical record swept them in the regular season.
+This finally ended the franchise's 11-year playoff drought, the longest in CFL history.
+However, the Roughriders had to settle for second place in the West because the Eskimos also finished 11–7 and swept them in the regular season.
 On November 13, 1988, the Roughriders hosted a playoff game for the first time since 1976, but lost to the BC Lions in the Western Semi-Final by a score of 42–18.
 Nonetheless, it was a step in the right direction as the Roughriders learned how to win and gained valuable playoff experience that they would need for next season.